 How Much Does a Protection Dog Cost?

-There are several precautions that people choose to take, ranging from firearms to alarm systems.
-The problem with firearms is that they can sometimes be unsafe, especially if you have curious kids around.
+There are several precautions that people typically choose from, ranging from firearms to alarm systems.
+The problem with firearms is that they can be unsafe, especially if you have curious kids around.
+Alarm systems can be problematic because they require you to arm and disarm them.
+We’re not saying that alarm systems and firearms aren’t precautions worth taking, but there’s another option that many people fail to consider: the family protection dog.

-What Exactly is a Family Protection Dog?
+What Exactly Is a Family Protection Dog?

-These dogs are extremely well-trained.
-They’ll guard your home while you sleep all on their own, and they’ll even attack on command.
-Home guard dogs are trained to disable the intruder, and they’ll keep them at bay until law enforcement arrives on the scene.
+Protection dogs are bred and trained with your safety in mind.
+These amazing dogs are extremely well-trained and excel at guarding and protecting their owners.
+They’ll guard your home while you sleep, alert you to danger, and even attack on command.
+Home guard dogs are trained to neutralize the intruder until law enforcement arrives on the scene.

 Why Get a Protection Dog?

-Is it Safe to Own a Protection Dog?
+Is It Safe to Own a Protection Dog?

 Do Family Protection Dogs Come with Any Drawbacks?